openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 .. note:: Server should be started **before** the client.

-Code snippet below shows how to start the server in *TCP* mode.
+The code snippet below shows how to start the server in *TCP* mode.

 .. code:: python